rya-sge/access-denied/_posts/2026-07-28-conditional-tokens-eli10.md

 Notice that this trick only pays off if the cheater can also fake a serial number, which is the earlier weakness.
 The two problems worked as a team.
 Fixing either one would have blocked this particular trick, and the shop fixed both, because the fake serial number problem is dangerous by itself as well.

 The fix is boring and completely effective. **Take the old sticker first.
 Print the new ones afterwards.** Now there is no moment where a customer holds both, so there is nothing to exploit during the gap.
 Real shops of this kind put the same rule everywhere: always collect before you hand out.

+> **The grown-up name.** Sneaking back into a program before it has finished its previous job is called **reentrancy**, and it is one of the most famous bug families in blockchain programming.
+The moment the clerk hands over new stickers is a **callback** (the ERC-1155 standard makes the shop notify the receiver, which is what gives the customer a chance to act).
+The rule that fixes it is **checks-effects-interactions**: check everything first, update your own books second, and only talk to the outside world last.
+A real security review found this exact bug in these contracts and rated it critical.

 ## Putting it all together